lindaxeva/lindaxeva/README.md

 🎯 **Enjoys:** Bridging business needs, data, and strategic decision-making

-🌱 Currently developing my skills in business analysis, data quality, data governance, and analytics
+🌱 Guided by *Kaizen*: committed to continuous learning and steady improvement

 ---